 Procedure non-temporary impairment

 If you have a non-temporary impairment, you first need to get advice from a student counsellor.
-This advice plus a (recent) expert statement (e.g. doctor’s statement or dyslexia report) can be sent to the Board of Examiners through BoE-Law@rug.nl.
+This advice plus a (recent) expert statement (e.g. doctor’s statement or dyslexia report) can be sent to the Board of Examiners through the application exam facilities .

 The Board of Examiners will subsequently contact you about the possible allocation of facilities; if need be, you will be invited for a meeting.
 When allocating the facilities, it will be indicated whether the facilities are granted to you permanently or for a certain period of time.
 The facility therefore does not has to be applied for each examination period, if a permanent facility is granted.

 You are responsible for the timely application of the facility/facilities, handing in the expert statement(s), and the advice of the student counsellor.
 If the application is not done in time, it cannot be guaranteed that the facilities will be arranged for before the examination period.
 Please keep the following deadlines in mind: